 Tim Brown from KGRS in Burlington, Iowa, former D-C station for his contribution.

-Jon Rohrer for his contribution of more D-C demos from the 1970's!
+Jon Rohrer for his contribution to more D-C demos from the 1970s!

-Gary Theroux for his contribution about "The History of Rock and Roll"!!
+Gary Theroux for his contribution to "The History of Rock and Roll"!!

 Cliff Rogers for his contribution of music reels from Drake Chenault's "Solid Gold!"

 George Nicholas for details on Billy Moore's voiceovers of the XT-40 format.